NEW: 128 police officers have been injured in clashes since Thursday, a spokesman says

 Tensions were brewing days before the president’s moves; protesters have been in Tahrir Square since Monday.

-The anger has been directed at Morsy and the Islamist movement of which he is a member.
+The anger had been directed at Morsy and the Islamist movement of which he is a member.
 The Muslim Brotherhood was banned under Mubarak but has since risen exponentially in stature.
-There has also been growing turmoil about the constitutional panel, pitting conservatives who want Egypt to be governed by Islam’s Sharia law against moderates and liberals pushing for it to ensure basic freedoms, including for women.
+There has also been growing turmoil about the constitutional panel, pitting conservatives who want Egypt to be governed by Islam’s Sharia law against moderates and liberals pushing for it to ensure basic freedoms, such as for women.

-On Friday in Tahrir Square, thousands had Morsy in mind as they chanted, “Leave, leave,” and “The people want to topple the regime,” the signature phrase of the Arab Spring uprisings, cried out from Tunisia to Egypt and Syria.
+On Friday in Tahrir Square, thousands had Morsy in mind as they chanted, “Leave, leave,” and “The people want to topple the regime.”

 Nearby, in front of Egypt’s parliament building, thousands of protesters threw rocks as police used their vehicles and tear gas to keep the crowd contained.